 This campaign must not be limited to the legal profession.
 We must demand that the TUC leads a united struggle of all workers against capitalism.
 It is necessary to understand that increasing costs and lower salaries is not a problem facing the legal profession alone, but a consequence of the crisis of capitalism.
 This crisis is affecting those in many professions – such as the junior doctors, for instance – who previously didn’t consider themselves working class.
 The crisis ridden capitalist system – whose ‘justice’ is heavily biased towards the rich even in the best of times – is no longer be able to afford the reforms granted in the past, such as legal aid or free tuition fees.
 The only solution is the nationalisation of the banks and monopolies in order that we may utilise their vast wealth for the benefit of all, the abolition of capitalism, and the socialist revolution.

-by Scott Leonard, Sheffield Marxist Society
+by a student at Sheffield Marxist Society